vimoksha/hello-world/README.md

 # hello-world
 no fuckin ideas for now
-I have a lto of nothing to say
+I have a lот of nothing to say